gupta-himanshu/angularjs-for-beginners/Basics.md

    * **Dependency Injection**: AngularJS has a built-in dependency injection subsystem that helps the developer to create,understand, and test the applications easily.
+4. The advantages of AngularJS are:
+   * AngularJS provides capability to create Single Page Application in a very clean and maintainable way.
+   * AngularJS provides data binding capability to HTML.
+Thus, it gives user a rich and responsive experience.
+   * AngularJS code is unit testable.
+   * AngularJS uses dependency injection and make use of separation of concerns.
+   * AngularJS provides reusable components.
+   * With AngularJS, the developers can achieve more functionality with short code.
+   * In AngularJS, views are pure html pages, and controllers written in JavaScript do the business processing.